Yashikataneja/OOPS-/README.md

 ✅ Key Point:
 Dynamic binding ensures flexibility and extensibility.
 You can write code that works on parent references but actually executes child implementations depending on the object at runtime.

+override means we can't redefine!

+if i declare any class final, we can't extends it , if we declare any method final, then we can't override it, if i declare any variable final, we can't change it!
+WE CAN'T DECLARE ANY CONSTRUCTOR FINAL !!